-If after removing energy saving mode you don’t see desired results, it could mean a more complex problem; faulty mainboard.
+If you don’t see desired results after removing energy saving mode, it could mean a more complex problem; a faulty mainboard.
 Get a professional or contact Hisense Customer Service.
 They will help you troubleshoot the problem.

 4. Hisense TV Brightness Problem

 Your Hisense TV may look too bright or dark, making you strain your eyes.
 This is because the brightness setting is either too high or too low.

 To adjust the brightness level, follow these steps:

 - Click “Picture Mode” and adjust various parameters under this area.
 A perfect setting of the parameters would make them as follows:

 - Color Space – Auto

 - HDMI 2.0 format – Enhanced

 - HDMI Dynamic Range – Auto